13 Types Of Writing Every Writer Should Master

 A frog jumps into the pond—

 A critic considers a piece of popular media and analyzes it for a general audience.
-The most obvious example is a film critic who watches a film and then explains, in newspaper articles or online, if readers should watch it.
+The most obvious example is a film critic who watches a film and then explains whether readers should watch it in newspaper articles or online.

 • Film reviews